 1. The Holy Spirit Baptism is Our Divine Privilege

 Many years later, the prophet Joel prophesied that God would pour out his Spirit on all flesh, (Joel 2:28-29).
-Upon young men and women, the old, men and women and all servants regardless of age or social standing.
+Upon young men and women, the old, men and women, and all servants regardless of age or social standing.
 This prophecy reflects Moses’ hope (and prediction) in Numbers 11:29.
-The prophetic outpouring of the Holy Spirit no longer limits to a chosen group.
+The prophetic outpouring of the Holy Spirit is no longer limited to a chosen group.
 This truth makes Spirit Baptism a divine privilege that we all must seek earnestly.

 2. The Holy Spirit Baptism is Our Source of Power